Skip to main content

 • Post-Settlement Governance Entities: the representative organisation established after a Treaty settlement with the Crown that has the purpose of representing the iwi members and managing any assets resulting from the settlement.

-• Mandated iwi organisations: organisations with mandate recognised by the Crown for Treaty of Waitangi settlement negotiations
+• Mandated iwi organisations: organisations with mandate recognised by the Crown for Treaty of Waitangi settlement negotiations.

 • Iwi authorities: the authority which represents an iwi for the purposes of the Resource Management Act 1991 (RMA) and which is recognised by that iwi as having authority to do so.

-What work will be able to be funded
+What work is funded

 • within iwi

-• between iwi and iwi organisations
+• between iwi organisations

 • within a region

-• within Aotearoa
+• within Aotearoa New Zealand

-• with Local Government
+• with Local Government Organisations.

 Establishing representative arrangements for the new water services entities, including: